 $9.50 for 3-11 or 60+, $10.00 for 12-59, $3.00 for 2 & under

 Related: 21 Bucket List Things to do in Idaho

 The Water Park

 While the waterpark here is no Six Flags, the park as a whole is tons of fun.
-The waterpark contains a 3 tiered diving platform, 2 spring boards, 3 big waterslides, 3 small waterslides, and a large pool to play in.
-There’s also an indoor area that contains more fun diving boards and swimming areas.
+The waterpark contains a 3 tiered diving platform, 2 springboards, 3 big waterslides, 3 small waterslides, and a large pool to play in.
+An indoor area also contains more fun diving boards and swimming areas.

 The indoor pool at Lava is open year round but the outdoor pool is only open in the summer.

 $9.50 for 3-11 years, or $10.00 for 12 and older, 3.00 for 2 & under

 Friday through Sunday and Holidays